U.S. News Rankings

 |SAT/ACT scores must be received by||March 15|

-The student-faculty ratio at Roanoke College is 11:1, and the school has 56.1 percent of its classes with fewer than 20 students.
-The most popular majors at Roanoke College include: Business Administration and Management, General; Psychology, General; History, General; Sociology; and English Language and Literature, General.
-The average freshman retention rate, an indicator of student satisfaction, is 77.8 percent.
+The student-faculty ratio at Roanoke College is 11:1, and the school has 52.5 percent of its classes with fewer than 20 students.
+The most popular majors at Roanoke College include: Business Administration and Management, General; English Language and Literature, General; Psychology, General; History, General; and Biology/Biological Sciences, General.
+The average freshman retention rate, an indicator of student satisfaction, is 79 percent.

 |Student gender distribution|